 A unique web of loyalties and associations defines our political identity while binding us together, sometimes uncomfortably.
 The emotional elements of our political life sustain our attachment to this place and its politics when we might otherwise feel only cynicism or outright dislike.
 The New Jeffersonian includes posts about travel, the arts, music, and the countryside in the hope of refreshing and strengthening the essence of these bonds.

 Susan Barsy is a child of the Midwest who has lived for periods in Boston, Austin, and Washington DC.
 She holds a PhD with distinction from the University of Chicago, is a specialist in 19th-century American political history, and lives with her husband on Chicago’s North Side.
 For more on her motives, read the post Lay It on the Fire or the early post Why.

 She is the co-editor, with Albert J. Beveridge III, of The Chronicle of Catherine Eddy Beveridge: An American Girl Travels into the Twentieth Century (2005; credited as Susan Radomsky).

-Subscribe to SBN by email by clicking the button in the sidebar at right.
+Subscribe to The New Jeffersonian by clicking the button in the sidebar at right.
 Email subscription is free and private and the only way to ensure you see everything posted on site.
-New content appears irregularly, usually a couple of times a week.
+New content appears irregularly.